selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-community-cooperative.md

 The pilot partner is The Beyonders Collective, a real craft-based cooperative in Mallorca, Spain.
 The project converts their existing operations into a fully functioning on-chain model and then publishes everything as open-source templates and onboarding resources, enabling other cooperatives worldwide to copy and adapt the model without technical expertise.

-- Crafters
-- Photos

 Non-technical cooperatives want to benefit from decentralised finance and shared ownership, but:
-	•	blockchain onboarding is too technical
+- blockchain onboarding is too technical
-	•	treasury and revenue pooling systems are hard to operate securely
+- treasury and revenue pooling systems are hard to operate securely
-	•	no simple UX exists for cooperative payments using ADA / stablecoins
+- no simple UX exists for cooperative payments using ADA / stablecoins
-	•	governance and membership tracking remain manual, inefficient and error-prone
+- governance and membership tracking remain manual, inefficient and error-prone

 This locks everyday cooperatives — craft groups, community associations, art collectives — out of the Cardano economy.

 ---

-Beyonders - Coop
-Using Cardano to support decentralised Cooperatives.
-Solving many of the operational issues that create friction.
+Use-Cases Scope:

 - Taking of payments
     - TradToken